Nordam

-Nordam, or NORDAM, is an American aerospace company.
+NORDAM, or Northern Oklahoma Research, Design, and Manufacturing is an American aerospace company.
 It concentrates on Interiors, Structures, Nacelle & Thrust Reverser Systems, Repair & Transparency.

 History

-Nordam was founded in 1969 by Raymond Siegfried.
+NORDAM was founded in 1969 by Ray H. Siegfried II.

 President and CEO Charles B. Ryan was killed in a plane crash in 2001.

-In 2018 Nordam filed for bankruptcy.
+In 2018 NORDAM filed for bankruptcy.

-In 2018 Nordam halted production of nacelles for the Pratt & Whitney Canada PW800 due to a contract dispute with Pratt & Whitney Canada.
-In order to recover its financial position Nordam sold its nacelles business to Gulfstream Aerospace.
+In 2018 NORDAM halted production of nacelles for the Pratt & Whitney Canada PW800 due to a contract dispute with Pratt & Whitney Canada.
+In order to recover its financial position NORDAM sold the Pratt & Whitney Canada PW800 nacelle program to Gulfstream Aerospace.

-In 2019 Nordam exited bankruptcy through a cash injection from The Carlyle Group which resulted in Carlyle gaining control of 45% of the company.
+In 2019 NORDAM exited bankruptcy through a cash injection from The Carlyle Group which resulted in Carlyle becoming a 45% shareholder in the company.

 Operations

-In 2019 Nordam had 1,800 employees in the Tulsa area and 500 elsewhere.
+In 2019 NORDAM had 1,800 employees in the Tulsa area and 500 elsewhere.

-In 2022 Nordam opened a major MRO facility at Taoyuan which will serve as their regional hub replacing operations in Singapore.
+In 2022 NORDAM opened a major MRO facility at Taoyuan which will serve as their regional hub replacing operations in Singapore.
 The Taoyuan operation is a joint venture with China Airlines.